 Because we have been frugal for so long it can really hard to identify what you do because often it is about what you don’t do.

-I’ve realised that often it’s not about buying cheaper stuff, it’s more likely to be about not buying full stop.
+I’ve realized that often it’s not about buying cheaper stuff, it’s more likely to be about not buying full stop.